-While food products are the most common ways sulfites (sulphites) can enter the human body, some non-products also can cause problems for people.
+While food products are the most common ways sulfites (sulphites) can enter the human body, some non-food products also can cause problems for people.

-Sulfites can be used as a fungicidal (fugas killing) spray on fruit crops.
+Sulfites can be used as a fungicidal (fungus killing) spray on fruit crops.
+This is potentially harmful for those living near farms and agricultural areas.
 People living near orchards should be aware when spraying is taking place.

 Common Sulfite Containing Products

 - Some Self-tanning products for the face